feLlx/JavaProject-DauphineM1-2019/README.md

 ## RoadMap
 #### deadline : 05/03/20

-* Build the project (maven project, travis, log system)
+* Build the project (maven project, travis, log system) - done
-* Json file manipulation (read)
+* Json file manipulation (read) - done
-* Checking data
+* Checking data - done
-* Data Anonymization
+* Data Anonymization - done

 The features below will be developed if we have the time

-* Add more rules for verification and anonymization
+* Add more rules for verification and anonymization - done
-* Check AND anonymize at the same time
+* Check AND anonymize at the same time - done
-* Consider alternative separators for csv files
+* Consider alternative separators for csv files - done
-* Take into account that a line does not necessarily correspond to an entry (entry on several lines or a line contains several entries),
+* Take into account that a line does not necessarily correspond to an entry (entry on several lines or a line contains several entries) - not done
-* Consider other file types (flatfile, etc.)
+* Consider other file types (flatfile, etc.) - not done

 ## Built With